From Passive to Active: How Esports Curriculum Ignites Online Student Participation

 The most important thing about leveraging gaming in education is making sure that you can provide enough support for your students and that you are well-supported as well.

-While it is possible to undertake this hefty duty, there are always external platforms that you can get help with that will help you set up your esports program, offer an esports curriculum that is aligned with CTE pathways and standards, eligible for state funds, and offer you help along the way.
-If this sounds like something you are interested in, please schedule a free call here.
+While it is possible to undertake this yourself, there are always external platforms that you can get help with that will help you set up your esports program, offer an esports curriculum that is aligned with CTE pathways and standards, eligible for state funds, and offer you help along the way.
+If this sounds like something you are interested in, please schedule a call here.
 We’d love to help you out.

 Engage Your Students With Esports